kcp-dev/enhancements/keps/sharding/shard-object-ownership.md

 ### Breaking changes

-- The `Shard` object in the `:root` workspace becomes read-only.
-Edits (spec, labels, annotations) are overwritten by the mirror.
+- The `Shard` object in the `:root` workspace becomes read-only, with the exception of a small allow-list of back-synced annotations (see below).
+  Other edits (spec, labels, annotations) are overwritten by the mirror.
   Shard configuration moves to the shard's flags/deployment.
 - Labels are re-applied from flags on every shard restart.
 Labels set via the API do not survive.